The Pillage of Rome (The Play)

 JOVIUS.

-And the army of the Huns?
+And what of the army of the Huns?

 HONORIUS.

-The Huns shall tear to pieces the Goths and slaughter them.
+The Huns shall tear the Goths to pieces and slaughter them.

 JOVIUS.